Terms And Conditions Of Sale

 4.6 Unless the Parties expressly agree otherwise, Arville may deliver the Goods in separate instalments.
 Each separate instalment will be invoiced and paid for in accordance with the provisions of the Contract.
 Any failure by Arville to deliver, or any claim by the Customer in respect of, any one or more of the instalments in accordance with these Conditions will not entitle the Customer to treat the Contract as a whole as repudiated.

 4.7 Arville reserves the right, at its sole option, to cancel or withhold the delivery of any Goods, (in whole or in part):

 4.7.1 until receipt of a satisfactory credit reference in respect of the Customer, or where the supply of such Goods would exceed any credit limit which Arville may, in its absolute discretion, have granted to the Customer;

-4.7.3 subject to clause 7.9, if the Customer breaches the Contract and, where such breach is remediable, has not remedied the breach within five (5) Business Days of notice from Arville detailing such breach.
+4.7.3 subject to clause 7.9, if the Customer breaches the Contract and, where such breach is remediable, has not remedied the breach within fourteen (14) Business Days of notice from Arville detailing such breach;

 4.9 Any liability of Arville for non-delivery of the Goods will be limited, at Arville’s sole option, to:

-4.9.1 delivering the Goods within a reasonable time; or
+4.9.1 delivering the Goods within a reasonable time from the original agreed delivery date; or

-4.9.2 issuing a credit note against any invoice raised for such Goods, at the pro rata Contract rate based on the quantity of the Goods which have not been delivered; or
+4.9.2 issuing a credit note against any invoice raised for such Goods, at the pro rata Contract rate based on the payment requested for the quantity of the Goods which have not been delivered; or

 5.1 Arville warrants that on delivery the Goods will conform with the Specification in all material respects (including compliance with the third party standards and accreditations, if any, specified therein (the Product Warranty)).